apluslms/aplus-manual/m04_converting/02_chapter_workflow.rst

       ./docker-compile.sh && rm -rf _data && ./docker-up.sh

-    Check possible compilation errors in the reminal.
+    Check possible compilation errors in the terminal.
 Then view the course at http://127.0.0.1:8000 in your web browser the usual way.
 The exercises coded directly in the RST files should work.
 If they don't work, the problem is likely either a typo in your RST code or something with the